Neev1108/Single-Cell-Pipeline/README.md

 After closing the window for the graph, the user would then be prompted to enter the value for the minimum number of genes threshold.
 Leaving the prompt blank would use the default value or the argument value if it was passed.
 This would be repeated for the cell distribution.

-Output:

-- Filtered adata

 ---

-## 3 Remove Highly Variable Genes
+### 2c Remove Highly Variable Genes

 The program will then remove genes that are highly variable in the data to reduce variablity in clustering later on.
-No arguments are required for this step and the values have been predetermined.
+No plots will be displayed and no arguments are required for this step as the values have been predetermined.
 To reduce the liklihood of removing noteworthy genes, parameters were adjusted to require stricter conditions to be deemed highly variable.

 <details>
   <summary>Explanation of Algorithm</summary>